-(45) inseparable (V2: including separable (V2: excluding the prefix) immobile (V2: not at all) N+V a. brand-marken b. statt- finden c. schutz-impfen Prt+V d. ver-stehen e. ab- schreiben f : Prt +Prt+V g. be-[ein-flüssen] ver-[aus-gaben] h. an-[ er-kennen] [vor-an]- gehen i. ur-[auf-führen] vor-[an-melden]
+(32) inseparable (V2: including separable (V2: excluding the prefix) immobile (V2: not at all) N+V I a. brand-marken b. statt- finden c. schutz-impfen Prt t+V d. ver-stehen e. ab- schreiben f Prt +E t ?rt+V g. be-[ein-flüssen] ver-[aus-gaben] h. an-[er-kennen] [vor-an]- gehen i. ur-[auf-führen] vor-[an-melden]

-The non-existence of type (45f) is discussed at the end of 5.3 below.
-The differences between types (45g) and (45i) are discussed at the end of 5.5 below, where it is argued that the verbs under (45g) here should really be under (45d).
+The non-existence of type (32f) is discussed at the end of 3.3 below.
+The differences between types (32g) and (32i) are discussed at the end of 3.5 below, where it is argued that the verbs under (32g) here should really be under (32d).

-5. "Immobile" verbs have to respect the requirements for both V° and V\
+3. "Immobile" verbs have to respect the requirements for both V° and V

 I would now like to return to the "immobile" verbs discussed previously, i.e. the ones which did not allow verb movement.
-Take as an example the complex verb schutzimpfen 'to inoculate', which behaves syntactically exactly like uraufführen in (13)-(15) and bausparen in (20) above.
+Take as an example the complex verb schutzimpfen 'to inoculate', which behaves syntactically exactly like uraufführen in (1)-(3) and bausparen in (8) above.
 It has been derived from the compound noun Schutzimpfung (Schutz 'protection', Impfung 'inoculation') by means of back-formation, which undoes the nominalisation of the second part of the compound by removing the nominalising suffix -ung.
-The result is a so-called pseudo-compound (Wellmann 1998:449), as schutzimpfen was not derived by composition although it appears to be a compound, i.e. schutz-impfen.
-In other words, it is derived exactly like the English verbs to back-stab and to case-mark or the Danish mellemlande 'to betweenland', i.e. 'to stop over in X on the way to Y', and førsteopføre 'to first-up-put', i.e. 'to perform a play for the first time' (for more Danish examples, see (59b) below):
+The result is a so-called pseudo-compound (e.g. Wellmann 1998:449), as schutzimpfen was not derived by composition although it appears to be a compound, i.e. schutz-impfen.
+In other words, it is derived exactly like the English verbs to back-stab and to case-mark or the Danish mellemlande 'to betweenland', i.e. 'to stop over in X on the way to Y', and førsteopføre 'to first-up-put', i.e. 'to perform a play for the first time' (for more Danish examples, see (48b) below):

-It is clear that the second half of schutzimpfen, i.e. impfen, is a verb, cf. the infinitival morphology, but the categorial status of the whole complex verb has not been resolved, i.e. it has not been resolved whether it is a $V^{\circ}$ or a $V^{}$ .
-I would like to make the rather controversial suggestion that schutzimpfen and the other immobile complex verbs above have to fulfill BOTH the requirements imposed on complex verbs of the $V^{}$ type AND the requirements imposed on complex verbs of the $V^{}$ type.
-I would like to tentatively suggest that maybe the reason that immobile verbs have to fulfill the requirements imposed on $V^{\circ}$ is that they are seen as verbal elements that can receive a suffix (because they are derived by removing a nominalising affix) and that maybe the reason that immobile verbs have to fulfill the requirements imposed on $V^{}$ is that they clearly consist of two parts $(N^{\circ} + V^{\circ})$ each of which is interpretable on its own.
-Whatever the exact reasons may be, I submit that the result is that immobile verbs are not specified as being only $V^{}$ or as being only $V^{\circ}$ , and therefore they may only occur in contexts which are compatible with both analyses.
+It is clear that the second half of schutzimpfen, i.e. impfen, is a verb, cf. the infinitival morphology, but the categorial status of the whole complex verb has not been resolved, i.e. it has not been resolved whether it is a V° or a V. I would like to make the rather controversial suggestion that schutzimpfen and the other immobile complex verbs above have to fulfill BOTH the requirements imposed on complex verbs of the V° type AND the requirements imposed on complex verbs of the V type.

+I would like to tentatively suggest that maybe the reason that immobile verbs have to fulfill the requirements imposed on V° is that they are seen as verbal elements that can receive a suffix (because they are derived by removing a nominalising affix) and that maybe the reason that immobile verbs have to fulfill the requirements imposed on V^{} is that they clearly consist of two parts ($N^{\circ} + V^{\circ}$) each of which is interpretable on its own.
+Whatever the exact reasons may be, I submit that the result is that immobile verbs are not specified as being only V^{} or as being only V° , and therefore they may only occur in contexts which are compatible with both analyses.
+(See Fortmann 2007 and Sternefeld 2006:512-519 for semantically based analyses.)

-5.1 Syntactic consequences
+3.1 Syntactic consequences

-Syntactically, this means that V2 contexts are impossible, as neither the last half of the complex verb, nor the whole complex verb can undergo V2 in more than one of the analyses.
+Syntactically, this means that V2 contexts are impossible, as neither the last half of the complex verb, nor the whole complex verb can undergo V2 in more than one of the two analyses.